JamesBell15/Blinkest-code-challenge/README.md

 Make sure to use a proper web framework (Rails/Node).
 Create a testing suite to crush bugs and smooth development.
+Following that Test Driven Development!
+Though TDD might be overboard for a small project like this, it still should be done.

 https://github.com/JamesBell15/Blinkest-code-challenge